mhalkaaf/calories-api/README.md

 # H!
 Cal API

 ## Short Description
 H!
-Cal API use several technologies including Nodejs, Express Framework, JWT for Authorization, and Mny More
+Cal API use several technologies including Nodejs, Express Framework, JWT for Authorization, and Many More

 ## How to use this API
 There are several ways to Run This API :